BLBMS/api-ccminer/README.md

 ```

 ## Requirements
 A Github account on https://github.com/ is required for the output on the website to work (accessible from anywhere).
+The program also works without the WEB option, the tables are displayed locally on the screen.

 Update and install
 ```bash